Randal Beresford

-Sir Randal Beresford, 2nd Baronet (died 19 October 1681) was an Irish politician and baronet.
+Sir Randal Beresford, 2nd Baronet (died 19 October 1681) was an Anglo-Irish politician and baronet.

 Early life

-He was the son of Sir Tristram Beresford, 1st Baronet and his first wife Anne Rowley, daughter of John Rowley of Castleroe, County Londonderry, the first Mayor of Derry, and Mary Gage.
+He was the son of Sir Tristam Beresford, 1st Baronet and his first wife Anne Rowley, daughter of John Rowley of Castleroe, County Londonderry, the first Mayor of Derry, and Mary Gage.
 His paternal grandparents were Tristram Beresford, who was from Kent before settling in Ireland, and his wife Susannah Brooke.

 Career

 Beresford entered the Irish House of Commons in 1661, sitting for Coleraine until 1668.
 He served with Stephen Cuppage, who died and was replaced by William Jackson in 1666.
 Five years later, he succeeded his father as baronet.

 Personal life

 On 20 February 1662, he married Catherine Annesley, daughter of Francis Annesley, 1st Viscount Valentia and his second wife Jane Stanhope, and had by her three sons and two daughters, including: